crossplatform-dev/xplat-challenges/results.md

 # Startup and memory time

-This benchmark measures how long it takes to get an application fully started.
+This challenge measures how long it takes to get an application fully started.
 The code being executed is https://ahfarmer.github.io/calculator/.
 The reason is that all resources are loaded from the same domain (no ads, tracking, etc.) and it is built in React, which is widely used.